 How to Focus on Yourself Without Being Selfish

 You may be thinking, “how can I focus on myself with so much going on in the world?”
 I’m right there with you.
 But you can focus on yourself without being selfish.
 In fact, you can practice self-care while still giving back to the community.
 Here’s how…

 - Make time for your loved ones.
 If you are really trying to figure out how to focus on yourself without feeling selfish, call your loved ones, talk to them, and just see how they are doing.
 You’ll be amazed by how good it will make you (and them) feel.

-- Continue practicing a healthy lifestyle.
+- 2. Continue practicing a healthy lifestyle.
 Between COVID-19 and the civil unrest in the country, it has been difficult to focus on healthy living.
-It is still important to get regular exercise and take care of your body.
+It is still important to get regular exercise even at home and take care of your body.

 - Try new things.
 When everything has been topsy-turvy for a while, it is easy to feel stuck in a rut.
 Switch up your routine or try something new.
 Just having something different (or something to look forward to) can greatly improve your mental state.

 - Practice self-love and nurture your self-esteem.
 Offer yourself positive affirmations and stay away from negative self-talk.
 These things can have a profound impact on your overall self-esteem and how you interact with others.

 - Keep a journal.
 Journaling has personally helped me a lot through this time.
 Think about getting a notebook or starting a digital journal to just write things out.
 For me, I am able to write out my thoughts, positive affirmations, and record what I was able to accomplish throughout the day.
 No matter what you are jotting down, having a journal can be a spectacular release.

 Finally, it is so important to be patient with yourself (and others) during these tough times.
 Everyone is living through some pretty major turning points in history.
 Cut yourself some slack if you are feeling a little less motivates and are preoccupied.
 Everyone is.
 Just strive to do the best you can each day.